Fuller Pilch

-Fuller Pilch (17 March 1804 – 1 May 1870) was an English first-class cricketer, active from 1820 to 1854.
+Fuller Pilch (17 March 1804 – 1 May 1870) was an English cricketer active from 1820 to 1854.
 He was a right-handed batsman who bowled at a slow pace with a roundarm action.
-Pilch played in a total of 229 first-class matches for a large number of teams, although he appeared most frequently for Kent sides.
-He is remembered as a pioneer of forward play in batting, and especially for a shot called "Pilch's poke".
+Pilch played in a total of 229 important matches for a large number of teams, although he appeared most frequently for the Kent County cricket team.
+He is remembered as a pioneer of forward play in batting and for a shot named after him, called "Pilch's poke".

 Early life

-Pilch was born at Horningtoft in Norfolk, the third son of Nathaniel Pilch and his wife Frances (née Fuller).
+Pilch was born in Horningtoft, Norfolk, England as the third son of a cobbler named Nathaniel Pilch and his wife Frances (née Fuller).
 They had been married at Brisley and returned to live there when Pilch was young.

-His father was a cobbler and Pilch himself became a tailor.
-He followed in the footsteps of his two elder brothers, Nathaniel and William, and became a professional cricketer.
+Pilch worked as a tailor before he followed in the footsteps of his two elder brothers, Nathaniel and William, and became a professional cricketer.

 Cricket career

 Pilch's first appearance at Lord's was a three-day match in July 1820, playing for Norfolk.
 He then went to Sheffield to play cricket and earn his living as a tailor.

-By the late 1820s, he had become the finest batsman in England and acquired the nickname, "the non pareil [unrivalled] hitter".
+By the late 1820s, he was seen as the finest batsman in England and acquired the nickname, "the non pareil [unrivalled] hitter".

 He appeared 23 times in Gentlemen v Players matches.

 In 1833, in highly publicised single wicket matches, Pilch twice defeated Tom Marsden, another prominent batsman of the time.

 Demand for his services as a cricketer led him to move to Town Malling, Kent in 1835 and receive a salary of 100 pounds a year.
-There he kept a tavern attached to the cricket ground.
+There he kept a tavern named the Cricketers’ Inn, attached to the cricket ground.

 Pilch moved to Canterbury in 1842 where he kept the Saracen's Head.
 He served as the first groundsman of the St Lawrence Ground from 1847 to 1868.